lauT0/cse15l-lab-reports/lab1.md

 ## How to remotely connect to your course specific account:

   **Installations**
-  First you will need to install Visual Studio Code in order to...
+  First you will need to install Visual Studio Code in order to remotely connect.
 Go to [https://code.visualstudio.com/download](https://code.visualstudio.com/download) to download and install it (I already have VS code on my computer so I skipped this step).
 My editor looks like this when it is opened:
   ![Image](VScodeSC.png)